Compliments and complaints policy

 We are also committed to facilitating regular staff/ client surveys to proactively identify potential areas of dissatisfaction or complaints.

-Comment / complaints may be made verbally, in person, by phone, via a third person or in writing.
-All clients/customers, as it is practical to do so are informed of the comments / complaints process and have assistance as required in accessing the process.
+Comment / complaints may be expressed in any form (spoken, written or communicated by other means). .
+All clients / customers, as it is practical to do so are informed of the comments / complaints process and have assistance as required in accessing the process.